edgelesssys/marblerun/docs/deploy.md

 This explains how to configure the DNS for the Edgeless Mesh Client-API when running on an AKS cluster.

-### Configure FQDN for the coordinators' IP address
+### Configure FQDN for the Coordinator's IP address

 ```bash
 # Public IP address of your coordinator-client-api service